kiorpesc/mavproxy_px4/README.md

     px4_disarm   -> disarms the PX4
-    px4_manual   -> sets the flight mode to 'MANUAL' px4_seatbelt -> sets the flight mode to 'SEATBELT' px4_auto     -> sets the flight mode to 'AUTO' (currently untested)
+    px4_manual   -> sets the flight mode to 'MANUAL' px4_seatbelt -> sets the flight mode to 'SEATBELT' px4_easy     -> sets the flight mode to 'EASY' px4_ready    -> sets the flight mode to 'AUTO', submode 'READY' px4_takeoff  -> tells PX4 to take off in AUTO mode px4_loiter   -> tells PX4 to loiter in AUTO mode (untested) px4_mission  -> tells PX4 to fly mission in AUTO mode (untested) px4_rtl      -> sends return to launch command (untested) px4_land     -> tells PX4 to land in AUTO mode (untested)

 More functions will be available in later versions.

-MAVProxy will not display the flight modes correctly, because the PX4 is using custom modes that are not currently in the git master mavlink common or dialect definitions.
+MAVProxy will not display the flight modes correctly, because the PX4 is using custom modes.

-If you want to be able to see the current flight mode, you have to make a modification to a file in the mavlink directory.

-Edit mavlink/pymavlink/mavutil.py

-Where you see:

-    mode_mapping_acm = {
-        0 : 'STABILIZE',
-        1 : 'ACRO',
-        2 : 'ALT_HOLD',
-        3 : 'AUTO',
-        4 : 'GUIDED',
-        5 : 'LOITER',
-        6 : 'RTL',
-        7 : 'CIRCLE',
-        8 : 'POSITION',
-        9 : 'LAND',
-        10 : 'OF_LOITER',
-        11 : 'APPROACH'
-    }

-add a few lines at the bottom of the map, so that it looks like:

-    mode_mapping_acm = {
-        0 : 'STABILIZE',
-        1 : 'ACRO',
-        2 : 'ALT_HOLD',
-        3 : 'AUTO',
-        4 : 'GUIDED',
-        5 : 'LOITER',
-        6 : 'RTL',
-        7 : 'CIRCLE',
-        8 : 'POSITION',
-        9 : 'LAND',
-        10 : 'OF_LOITER',
-        11 : 'APPROACH',
-        65536 : 'PX4_MANUAL',
-        131072 : 'PX4_SEATBELT',
-        262144 : 'PX4_AUTO'
-    }

-This modification will allow you to see the current flight mode.